 Chapter 3.1.5 nm-tray¶

-nm-tray is the applet to manage network connections.
+nm-tray is the default applet to manage network connections on Lubuntu.

-To toggle notifications on connecting and disconnecting to networks right click on the nm-tray tray icon and check or uncheck the checkbox for Enable notifications.
-To disable wifi uncheck Enable Wifi.
-To turn off all networking uncheck Enable Networking.
-To bring up more options to edit your connection right click the nm-tray icon and select Edit connections.
+To toggle notifications on connecting and disconnecting to networks right click on the nm-tray tray icon and check or uncheck the checkbox for.
+To disable wifi uncheck .
+To turn off all networking uncheck .
+To scan for wifi networks right click on the network icon and select .
+To bring up more options to edit your connection right click the nm-tray icon and select .

 To view your own networking information right click the applet Interface Shows you the name of your network adapter to the system what type of connection it is.
+The Hardware Address shows your MAC address.
 The label for Driver shows you what driver is in use for this network interface.
 The field Speed shows the speed supported by the connection.which will pop up a window with information such as your ip address.
 On this window each interface will show the names of each network interface in a tab bar along the top.
 The field

 The section IPV4 shows you information on your settings for networking using IPV4.
 The section IP Address shows you your current ip address.
 The DNS fields show where your dns looks up the domain names of websites and finds them.

 The section IPV6 shows information on your settings for networking using IPV6.
 The section IP Address shows you current IPV6 address.
 To see the the root to your DNS servers for IPV6 see the DNS(1) field.
 To see your backup IPV6 DNS server see the DNS(2) field.